dmgerow/cpq-qcp-example/README.md

 6. Enable the custom script as the quote calculator plugin in package settings

 7. Open your scratch org and you will find that there is already a quote created for you to use.

+## Troubleshooting

+If you change orgs or scratch orgs with the same project, you will likely get an error when saving your QCP stating that it does not exist in the org.
+This is because the ID of the QCP in the `.qcp` folder no longer exists.
+If this happens, delete the `.qcp` folder and re-initialize the project.
+You should then be able to push your QCP.